23 Comments

 Expand full comment

-Aug 9, 2023Liked by Zack Grafman, James Carran, Brady Putzke
+Aug 9, 2023Liked by James Carran, Zack Grafman, Brady Putzke

 thanks brady, i literally beat the crap out of lenovo thinkpad. my dear old ma who is a big supporter and reader offered to buy me another. not a bad deal. she says, 'that's your livelihood.' she gets it.